-Fresh herbs (that aren’t parsley or cilantro).
+And, once more, with feeling, my wish from 2022: fresh herbs (that aren’t parsley or cilantro).
 Have you heard of the cilantro gene?
-Apparently some people are genetically inclined to think that cilantro tastes metallic or soapy.
-That gene seems to run through my family, because they reject anything with even a hint of it.
-They’re not crazy about parsley either.
-I’d love to buy other herbs at Aldi: basil, chives, sage, etc. They’ve been expanding their produce section in recent years, so I hope they consider adding more fresh herbs, too.
+Some people are genetically inclined to think that cilantro tastes metallic or soapy.
+That gene seems to run through my family because they reject anything with even a hint of it.
+They’re not crazy about parsley, either.
+I’d love to buy other herbs at Aldi: basil, chives, sage, etc.

 Megan’s Wish List:

 More Halloween costumes.
 Aldi sometimes sells onesie-style costumes like dragons or unicorns.
-I’d like to see them sell more types of costumes during the Halloween season, including princesses, superheroes, or different characters for both adults and kids.
+I’d like to see them sell more types of costumes — and not just cheesy ones — during the Halloween season, including princesses, superheroes, or different characters for both adults and kids.

 More ice cream flavors.
 Aldi sells a decent variety of ice cream flavors as everyday Regular Buys, and they rotate some different flavors in seasonally.
 It might be nice to see a few more flavors occasionally like birthday cake or strawberry cheesecake.

 Abby’s Wish List:

 More Calico Critters toys.
 Aldi usually sells a small number of name-brand Calico Critters playsets or animal families once during the Christmas season and one week during the leadup to Easter.
 These popular toys cost less at Aldi and I’d like to see more of them.